 Based on information supplied by Redline Capital in a Schedule 13G filed with the SEC on August 15, 2022.
-Represents shares held directly by Redline Capital Fund Universal Investments ("Redline UI"), a sub-fund of Redline Capital Fund, FCP-FIS ("Redline Capital").
-Redline Capital Management S.A. ("Redline Management") serves as the manager (3)of Redline UI and Redline Capital, and Redline Capital (UK) Limited ("Redline Adviser") serves as the investment adviser to Redline Management.
-As the Investment Director of Redline Management, Tatiana Evtushenkova may be deemed to share investment power, together with each of Redline UI, Redline Management and Redline Adviser, over the shares held by Redline UI.
-The principal business address of Redline Adviser and Ms. Evtushenkova is Lynton House 7-12 Tavistock Square, London, WC1 9LT, United Kingdom.
+Represents shares held directly by Redline Capital Fund Universal Investments ("Redline Ul"), a sub-fund of Redline Capital Fund, FCP-FIS ("Redline Capital").
+Redline Capital Management S.A. ("Redline Management") serves as the manager of Redline Ul and Redline Capital, and Redline Capital (UK) Limited ("Redline Adviser") serves as the investment adviser to Redline Management and Redline Capital part and Redline Capital to Sarve the shares reverse the power together with each of Redline LII.
+Redline Management and Redline Adviser over the shares - Redline Management, Tatiana Evtushenkova may be deemed to share investment power, together with each of Redline Management and Redline Management and Redline Adviser, over the shares held by Redline UI.
+The principal business address of Redline Adviser and Ms. Evtushenkova is Lynton House 7-12 Tavistock Square, London, WCl 9LT, United Kingdom.
 The principal business address of the other Redline entities is 26 Avenue Monterey, Luxembourg City, L-2163 Luxembourg.
-Pursuant to a letter agreement, dated December 7, 2021, Redline Capital and its affiliates granted to ZeroFox's chief executive officer an irrevocable proxy to vote all of their shares, which shall be voted proportionally to the overall votes cast by other stockholders of ZeroFox on proposals or resolutions voted on by ZeroFox's stockholders. - Includes 5,450,000 shares issuable upon exercise of 5,450,000 Private Placement Warrants purchased by JAR Sponsor LLC in connection with the L&F IPO.
-MSBD 2020 Series LLC and Victory Park Capital Advisors, LLC, as the voting members of JAR Sponsor LLC, exercise voting control over the entirety of shares held directly by JAR Sponsor LLC.
-Jeffrey C. (4)Hammes, by virtue of his role as managing member of MSBD 2020 Series LLC has voting and dispositive power over the shares held by JAR Sponsor LLC, and therefore may be deemed to have beneficial ownership of the shares held directly by JAR Sponsor LLC.
+Pursuant to a letter agreement, dated December 7, 2021, Redline Capital and its affiliates granted to ZeroFox's chief executive officer an irrevocable proxy to vote all of their shares, which shall be voted proportionally to the overall votes cast by other stockholders of ZeroFox on proposals or resolutions voted on by ZeroFox's stockholders.
+Includes 5,450,000 shares issuable upon exercise of 5,450,000 Private Placement Warrants purchased by JAR Sponsor LLC in connection with the L&F IPO.
+MSBD 2020 Series LLC - and Victory Park Capital Advisors, LLC, as the voting members of JAR Sponsor LLC, exercise voting control over the entirety of shares held directly by JAR Sponsor LLC.
+Jeffrey C. Hammes, by virtue of his role as managing member of MSBD 2020 Series LLC has voting and dispositive power over the shares held by JAR Sponsor LLC, and therefore may be deemed to have beneficial ownership of the shares held directly by JAR Sponsor LLC.
 Richard Levy has voting and dispositive power on behalf of Victory Park Capital, LLC over the shares held by JAR Sponsor LLC, and therefore may be deemed to have beneficial ownership of the shares held directly by JAR Sponsor LLC.
 The address of JAR Sponsor LLC is 150 North Riverside Plaza, Suite 5200 Chicago, IL 60606. - Based on information provided by Lookingglass Cyber Solutions, Inc. ("Lookingglass") in a Schedule 13G filed with the SEC on August 15, 2022.
-Lookingglass is a privately held, operating company, and voting and dispositive decisions with respect to the ZeroFox shares owned by Lookingglass are made collectively by the members of Lookingglass' senior (5)operating company, and voting and dispositive decisions with respect to the ZeroFox shares owned by Lookingglass are made collectively by the members of Lookingglass' senior management team, under the oversight of its five-member board of directors.
+Lookingglass is a privately held, operating company, and voting and dispositive decisions with respect to the ZeroFox shares owned by Lookingglass are made collectively by the members of Lookingglass' senior management team, under the oversight of its five-member board of directors.
 In making these voting and dispositive decisions, the Lookingglass senior management team generally acts by consensus.
 Although the composition of the senior management team changes over time, the current senior management team consists of Gilman Louie, Bryan Ware, Donald Gilberg, Dana Mariano, Norman Laudermilch, and Ronald Nielson.
 The address of Lookingglass is 10740 Parkridge Boulevard, Suite 200, Reston, Virginia, 20191.

 Based on information supplied by Mr. Foster and Wolf Acquisitions, L.P. ("Wolf") in a Schedule 13D filed with the SEC on August 12, 2022.
-Consists of 8,522,404 shares held directly by Mr. Foster and 127,591 shares held by Wolf.
+Consists of 8,522,404 shares held - (6) - directly by Mr. Foster and 127,591 shares held by Wolf.
 Wolf is wholly-owned by Mr. Foster.